PavanRangani/docs/docs/prd/incentive-stock/incentive-stock.md

 ### UX Rule

 - Does not allowed to add same name company otherwise system shows error message.
+- For Public type incentive stock, when stock symbol is not available for the selected public companies then shows error message in the Stock symbol field.

 ### UI Rule

 Mockup //TODO

 - Error message : `Incentive Stock already exists`.
+- Error message for Stock Symbol: `Stock symbol is mandatory for public type companies`.

 ## Edit Incentive Stock